Blue Lights series 4: BBC One confirms Richard Dormer set to return as beloved (but very dead) Gerry Cliff

-The brilliant police drama, set in politically turbulent Belfast, returned with new episodes at the end of September 2025.
+The brilliant police drama, set in politically turbulent Belfast, thrilled fans with new episodes at the end of September 2025.
+And series 4 will follow this year.

-And we can expect more of the same in 2026.
+And we can expect more of the same.
 Here’s everything we know so far about Blue Lights series 4 on BBC One.
 We’ve been careful not to include any spoilers for series 3.

 Promo shot for Blue Lights series 3 in 2025